 Dining Services strives to uphold the College's commitment to sustainability by sourcing locally produced foods, reducing waste and conserving resources.
 You can learn more about sustainability in dining services by visiting their website.
 Sustainability highlights from Dining Services include:

-100% compostable or reusable food packaging: our secondary dining facilities, including Essie Mae's Snack Bar, Kohlberg Coffee Bar, and the Science Center Coffee Bar, offer 100% compostable packaging Sharples Dining Hall uses reusable plates, cups, utensils, and to-go packaging for food.
-The reusable takeout container program was developed in 2019 and 2020 by Samantha Barnes ‘22.
+Compostable or reusable food packaging: Our secondary dining facilities, including Essie Mae's Snack Bar, Kohlberg Coffee Bar, and the Science Center Coffee Bar, offer compostable packaging for many of its items.
+Sharples Dining Hall uses reusable plates, cups, utensils.
+For takeout, compostable clamshell containers, cups, soup containers, and paper straws are provided.
 For more information about how dining services has reduced the use of non-compostable materials, click here.

 Commitment to compost: The College works with Kitchen Harvest, a local, family-owned business, to compost kitchen and post-consumer waste collected throughout campus.
 The compost is sorted by Green Advisors on campus, transported and processed by Kitchen Harvest, and eventually used at a family farm located in Middletown, PA.
 In 2018, Kitchen Harvest collected almost 310,00 pounds of compostable waste.
 On an annual basis, that works out to about 110 pounds of compostable waste per student, faculty, and staff.
 For more information about our waste on campus, click here.